Table of Contents

-Some employer-sponsored retirement plans have a Roth component, in which contributions are made after taxes have been collected from your payroll.
+Some employer-sponsored retirement plans have a Roth component, in which contributions are made after taxes have been collected from your pay.

 Individual Retirement Plans, Including the Popular Roth and Traditional IRAs

 You can invest in IRAs without having to worry about exceeding your employer-sponsored retirement plan contribution limits.
 This is because these plans have separate contribution limits.

 Traditional IRA contributions are generally tax-deductible if your income falls within income deductibility ranges.
 Contributions are made tax-free, grow without the drag of taxes, and are taxed when you make withdrawals.
 You can learn more about them in our traditional IRA guide.

-However, your contributions grow tax-free and are not taxed upon withdrawal.
-Roth IRAs have different income qualifications than Traditional IRAs, so you want to make sure you are aware of those details before making contributions.
+Your contributions grow tax-free and are not taxed upon withdrawal.
+Roth IRAs have different income qualifications than traditional IRAs, so make sure you are aware of those details before making contributions.

 Self-Employed Retirement Plans or Small Business Retirement Plans

 One of the most popular is the Solo-401(k), or individual 401(k), which has the same contribution limits as the 401(k) plan you would find in the commercial sector, with one major addition: Small business owners can defer a portion of their business income as an employer contribution.

 2024 Retirement Plan Contribution Limits